Fort Myer in Arlington in Arlington County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical month for this entry is June 1935.

 Location.
 38° 52.902′ N, 77° 4.936′ W. Marker is in Arlington, Virginia, in Arlington County.
 It is in Fort Myer.
-Marker is on Sheridan Avenue near Henry Place.
+It is on Sheridan Avenue near Henry Place.
 Touch for map.
 Marker is at or near this postal address: 400 Sheridan Avenue, Fort Myer VA 22211, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Thomas Etholen Selfridge (a few steps from this marker); Famous Firsts in Aeronautics at Fort Myer (a few steps from this marker); First Flight of an Airplane on a U.S. Army Installation (a few steps from this marker); The Commander in Chief's Oak (within shouting distance of this marker); Fort Myer Historic District (within shouting distance of this marker); 12th Pennsylvania Volunteer Infantry (within shouting distance of this marker); Fort Whipple (about 500 feet away, measured in a direct line); World’s First Public Passenger Flight (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Thomas Etholen Selfridge (a few steps from this marker); Famous Firsts in Aeronautics at Fort Myer (a few steps from this marker); First Flight of an Airplane on a U.S. Army Installation (a few steps from this marker); The Commander in Chief's Oak (within shouting distance of this marker); Fort Myer Historic District (within shouting distance of this marker); 12th Pennsylvania Volunteer Infantry (within shouting distance of this marker); Fort Whipple (about 500 feet away, measured in a direct line); Worlds First Public Passenger Flight (about 500 feet away).
 Touch for a list and map of all markers in Arlington.

 Additional keywords.
 Summerall Field; drill field; parade ground;

 Credits.
-This page was last revised on February 1, 2023.
+This page was last revised on July 15, 2025.
 It was originally submitted on September 29, 2009, by Leslie Schroeppel of Washington, District of Columbia.
-This page has been viewed 1,208 times since then and 26 times this year.
+This page has been viewed 1,424 times since then and 14 times this year.
 Last updated on December 18, 2013, by Richard E. Miller of Oxon Hill, Maryland.
 Photos: 1, 2, 3. submitted on September 29, 2009, by Leslie Schroeppel of Washington, District of Columbia.
 4. submitted on September 30, 2009, by Leslie Schroeppel of Washington, District of Columbia.
 5, 6. submitted on December 18, 2013, by Richard E. Miller of Oxon Hill, Maryland. • Bernard Fisher was the editor who published this page.